Skip to content

 If you have special skills or training that makes you attractive to a Canadian employer, they might be able to extend you a job offer that would enable you to apply for a work permit through the Temporary Foreign Worker Program or the International Mobility Program.
 Getting a work permit this way can be challenging, but if you meet the requirements, it could be an option.

 Getting a work permit for Canada outside the IEC program may require your employer to support you by applying for and obtaining something called a Labour Market Impact Assessment, or LMIA.
-If this is required, your employer will have to advertise the position and prove that there is a need for them to hire a foreign worker; that is to say, that no Canadian was ready, willing, and able to do the job.
+If this is required, your employer in most cases, will have to advertise the position and prove that there is a need for them to hire a foreign worker; that is to say, that no Canadian was ready, willing, and able to do the job.
 You can learn more about the LMIA process here.

 corporate hand shake, employer, employee, recruiter, candidate, stay in canada after iec thanks to employer